 SUMMARY

-- QUASAR consisted of a phase 2b 12-week induction study and a phase 3 12-week intravenous (IV) induction study followed by a 44-week subcutaneous (SC) randomized withdrawal maintenance study.1
+- QUASAR consisted of a 12-week, phase 2b induction study and a 12-week, phase 3 intravenous (IV) induction study followed by a 44-week subcutaneous (SC) randomized withdrawal maintenance study.1

 - ASTRO consisted of a 48-week treat through study that assessed the efficacy and safety of SC induction followed by SC maintenance therapy with TREMFYA.2

-- Vedolizumab for at least 12 weeks.1,2
+- Vedolizumab for ≥12 weeks1,2

 - In both QUASAR and ASTRO trials, patients treated with biologic therapy targeted at interleukin (IL)-12 and/or IL-23 (eg, ustekinumab, briakinumab, TREMFYA, mirikizumab, tildrakizumab, brazikumab, or risankizumab) were excluded.1,2